plusk01/8086-toolchain/readme.md

 If all goes as planned, you will have 5 binaries in your `./8086-toolchain/bin/` directory.
-If there are any problems, you can try `cd`ing into each of the tool directories and running make individually so you can see the warnings/errors mo re clearly.
+If there are any problems, you can try `cd`ing into each of the tool directories and running make individually so you can see the warnings/errors more clearly.

 To use the binaries from anywhere, see **Setting Your Path** below.